 The strength curve of a lift is how challenging it is at various parts of the range of motion.
 This is important because our muscles only grow when they’re challenged, so if some parts of the range of motion are too easy, they won’t stimulate any muscle growth.

 Most barbell lifts have a fairly similar (bell-shaped) strength curve, but pulling movements fall into their own unique category.
 When you’re training your back, you might notice that it’s relatively easy to get the weight moving, but then the last few inches become incredibly difficult.
 This is most pronounced with pull-ups and barbell rows, but it applies to chin-ups as well.

-This isn’t because you have a strength imbalance that needs fixing, it’s because the moment arms on most pulling exercises are longest at the top of the lift instead of in the middle (like the front squat) or at the bottom (like the bench press).
+This isn’t because you have a strength imbalance that needs fixing, it’s because, first, the moment arms on most pulling exercises are longest at the top of the lift instead of in the middle (like the front squat) or at the bottom (like the bench press).
 Second, our muscles are able to contract far harder at the bottom of the lift (in the stretched position) than they are at the top (as they move towards full contraction).
-In fact, if you’re trying to bring your chest all the way up to the bar, you may need to rely on entirely different muscles to get you there.